 People don’t always associate steak with Italian cooking, but in fact, one of the glories of Tuscan cuisine is a simply prepared Porterhouse steak, grilled rare, over a wood fire: bistecca alla fiorentina, or literally Steak Florentine.
-The dish is so typical that if you ask for a fiorentina in a restaurant, without saying more, this is what you will be served.
+The dish is so typical that if you ask for a fiorentina in a restaurant in Italy, without saying more, this is what you will be served.

 - One Porterhouse steak, cut at least 1-1/2 inches thick